jagenjo/litescene.js/guides/README.md

 Some advanced topics:

+- [Operating with Vectors and Matrices](operating_with_vectors.md): understanding gl-matrix and how to do mathematical operations.
 - [Events](events.md): how to capture events from the system to call your own callbacks
 - [Render pipeline](render_pipeline.md): How does the render pipeline work
 - [Shaders](shaders.md): How to write your own shaders